 All-grain or Mash – the most complex and time consuming brewing method but satisfying all the same.
 There are various styles of all grain brewing from simple Brew in a Bag all the way through to the more complex infusion and decoction brewing.
 You will need a lot of gear and a fair bit of time but for those brewers that really like to get down to controlling every facet of their beer production, this is where they end up.

-Check out the range of grain, malt extracts, hops and yeast strains that are available to create your own brews or get some inspiration from the Recipe Style page.
+Check out the range of grain, malt extracts, hops and yeast strains that are available to create your own brews or get some inspiration from the Beer Recipes page.

 A few things to remember: